Jcsegertudelft/Geo5017ML_Assignment1/README.md

 Models.py contains the data model classes, with methods to return the position at time t and to give the gradient given a set of data and their current parameter values. drone_tracking_2.1_plot.py is an independent file used for the exercise 2.1 plot.

+The figures created in drone_tracking_2.1_plot.py and main.py are saved into the current working directory, and are named Drone_Trajectory.png and Drone_Trajectory_With_Fit.png.

 # Required Packages
 The files only uses the Numpy package for arrays and computation and the Matplotlib package for visualization.
 These can be installed through: